-Gender identity has never has been as simple as only male or female.
-Some people identify as male and female, or identify with neither (agender).
+Gender identity has never been as simple as only male or female.
+Some people identify as both male and female or identify with neither (agender).
 The terms nonbinary, genderqueer and genderfluid are commonly used to describe these gender identities.
 Nonbinary and genderqueer identities sit under the umbrella of transgender.

 If you identify as the gender you were assigned at birth, you are considered cisgender male or female.

 Everyone is assigned a gender identity at birth, usually assumed based on biological sex.
 And yet one's true gender identity can be deeply personal and sometimes latent or even suppressed for many years.
 External augmentation of the body – including clothes, makeup and jewellery - can help express what is felt inside.

 Through the Wardrobe explores some ways of expressing genderqueer and nonbinary identities in clothing and the body.
 In British society, many forms of gender expression are often a choice, unlike gender identity.
 A person can be nonbinary and still dress and express themselves in a way that you may perceive to be 'male' or 'female'.
 Equally, a person can wholly identify as cisgender male or female and express themselves in a gender non-conforming manner (e.g. cisgender men who wear dresses or women with 'men's haircuts').

 The voices of the people in Through the Wardrobe mainly use the pronouns 'they/them' to avoid the binary pronouns he/him or she/her.
 Sometimes pronouns can change or depend on context, so when you're uncertain about someone's pronouns, it's okay to ask.

 Gender identity is internal and deeply personal; it is not a choice.
 It may be difficult for some trans and nonbinary people to come out and find the language to articulate and affirm who they truly are.
 The language is rapidly changing as scholarship and societal boundaries shift.